hoangduytran/blender-manual/manual/editors/3dview/navigate/camera_view.rst

 -----------------

-By enabling :ref:`Lock Camera to View <bpy.types.SpaceView3D.lock_camera>` in :menuselection:`Sidebar --> View` and switching to camera view, the camera will become "glued" to the view and follow it around as you navigate.
+By enabling :ref:`Lock Camera to View <bpy.types.SpaceView3D.lock_camera>` in :menuselection:`Sidebar --> View` and switching to camera view or toggle the lock navigation gizmo button when in camera view, the camera will become "glued" to the view and follow it around as you navigate.

 .. seealso::